-Learn what symptoms are associated with canine tick bites and Lyme disease and how to protect dogs from exposure.
+Learn what symptoms are associated with canine tick bites and how to protect dogs from exposure.
 Dogs owners that live in or travel through high-risk areas for ticks should know how to recognize possible exposure and know what to do in case of a bite.

 What are Ticks?
 And What do They Do?

 Ticks are small arachnids that are related to mites and spiders.
-Ticks survive by feeding on blood and securely attach themselves to their food sources while feeding.
+Ticks survive by feeding on blood and securely attaching themselves to their food sources while feeding.
 Left unattended or untreated, ticks can take several days to finish feeding on one animal.
-This extended period of contact makes ticks very efficient disease carriers with both humans and animals.
+This extended period of contact makes ticks very efficient disease carriers to both humans and animals.

 Ticks typically wait for passing food sources by clinging to the tips of shrubs and grasses.
 When they sense the passing of a warm-blooded creature, they let go of their perch and drop onto the unsuspecting passerby.
 Ticks cannot jump or fly; crawling is their only means of getting around.

-There are many different varieties of ticks, the most well-known being the Deer Tick, which has been known to carry Lyme disease.
+There are many different varieties of ticks.
+The most well-known is the Deer Tick, which has been known to carry Lyme disease.
 Other types such as the Brown Dog Tick are very rarely reported to bite humans and tend to focus their attention on small mammals such as dogs.